sdaffron/react-pagination-challenge/README.md

 - I should not be able to navigate to a page before the first page or after the last page

 **Bonus**

 - Dropdown menu to directly navigate to a given selected page

+## Documentation

+Details for the Pokemon API can be found here: https://pokeapi.co/

 ## Available Scripts